Mortrack/CenyML/STM32F446RE_Examples/README.md

-# /'STM32F446RE_Examples'
+# /'STM32F446RE\_Examples'
-This folder contains some simple application examples of using the CenyML library in an STM32F446RE ARM microprocessor to train some machine learning models, make predictions and apply a validation code for them in some cases.
+This folder contains some simple application examples of using the CenyML library in an STM32F446RE ARM microprocessor to train some machine learning models; make predictions and; in some cases, apply a validation code for them.

 # How to explore the CenyML project files.
 The following will describe the general purpose of the folders that are located in the current directory address:

 - **/SimpleLinearRegression/**:
-    - This folder will contain all the files that were coded/used in order to apply a simple linear regression model in the STM32F446RE microprocessor with the CenyML library.
+    - This folder will contain all the files that were coded in order to apply a simple linear regression model in the STM32F446RE microprocessor with the CenyML library.
 - **/SingleNeuronInDNN/**:
-    - This folder will contain all the files that were coded/used in order to solve a linear regression system with a single neuron in a Deep Neural Network model in the STM32F446RE microprocessor with the CenyML library.
+    - This folder will contain all the files that were coded in order to solve a linear regression system with a single neuron in a Deep Neural Network model in the STM32F446RE microprocessor with the CenyML library.

 # How to excecute this program